friendica/friendica-addons/dav/README.md

   - CalDAV-Sync (http://dmfs.org/caldav/) works, non-free

 ## Installation
 After activating, serveral tables in the database have to be created.
-The admin-interface of the plugin will try to do this automatically.
+The admin-interface of the addon will try to do this automatically.
 In case of errors, the SQL-statement to create the tables manually are shown in the admin-interface.